Photon escape from a star

 Between interactions, the photons can be modeled as traveling in straight lines.

-The upshot of the aforesaid description is that radiative transfer is by a random walk which becomes fully freestreaming only in the limit of zero opacity.
+The upshot of the aforesaid description is that radiative transfer is by a random walk which becomes fully freestreaming only in the limit of zero opacity which happens beyond the stellar atmosphere which is above the photosphere.
 The overall motion of individual photons is complex, but in aggregate their behavior can be treated statistically as discussed below.
-At the macroscopic scale the cumulative effect of all the random walks is a diffusion process.
+At the macroscopic scale, the cumulative effect of all the random walks is a diffusion process that morphs into freestreaming in the limit of zero opacity.

 2. In most cases for radiative transfer random walks, there are both scattering and absorption/reemission events.
-So a single photon usually takes only a few scattering steps dropping to none sometimes.
+A single photon usually takes only a few scattering steps dropping to none sometimes before an absorption destroys it converting its energy into heat energy of matter.
+A reemission converts heat energy of matter into new photons.
+For real photons, there is a sort of continuing identity through the scattering process, but there is NO continuing identity between absorbed and reemitted photons.

 Well, their average position stays in the zone of initial creation in the star's nuclear burning core, but the distribution of any set of photon packets widens until it's broader than the star.
 So eventually, all the photon packets will be outside of the star freestreaming to infinity---while their average position stays in the star's nuclear burning core.